jju/tome/Kenku.md

+# Kenku

-Feathered folk who resemble ravens, kenku are blessed with keen observation and supernaturally accurate memories.
+Feathered folk who resemble ravens, Kenku are blessed with keen observation and supernaturally accurate memories.
 None of them can remember the origin of the first kenku, however, and they often joke that there are as many kenku origin stories as there are kenku.
 Some of them paint their genesis as a curse, being a flightless bird people doomed to mimic other people’s creations.

 > Haunted by an ancient crime that robbed them of their wings, the flightless kenku wander the world as vagabonds and burglars who live at the edge of human society.
 Kenku suffer from a sinister reputation that is not wholly unearned, but they can prove to be valuable allies.